cs160-berkeley/prog-01-crunch-time-Rigaudon/README.md

 # PROG 01: Crunch Time

-Calorie Counter: A easy way to count calories burned in exercise.
+Calorie Counter: An easy way to count calories burned in exercise.

 Simply open the app and input the amount of each exercise you performed, and see the amount of calories you burned at the top in real time!